-Consultee Response Ymgynghoriadau Cynllunio YGC No Objection - Informative should be included as part of any permission to ensure that a section 268 highways consent for the drainage works within highways should be secured.
-Dwr Cymru Welsh Water No objection.
-No further comments to those previously provided Priffyrdd a Trafnidiaeth / Highways and Transportation SAB approval has been granted for the proposed development Cyngor Cymuned Llanfaethlu Community Council No Response at the time of writing report Cyfoeth Naturiol Cymru / Natural Resources Wales No further comments Cynghorydd Jackie Lewis No Response at the time of writing report Cynghorydd Llio Angharad Owen No Response at the time of writing report Cynghorydd Llinos Medi Huws Application refereed to the Planning and Orders Committee.
-Concerns raised with respect to affordable housing and whether there is sufficient capacity within the existing surface water and sewage system to accommodate the proposed development.
+Consultee Response Ymgynghoriadau Cynllunio YGC No Response at time of writing report Dwr Cymru Welsh Water No Response at time of writing report Priffyrdd a Trafnidiaeth / Highways and Transportation No Response at time of writing report Cyngor Cymuned Llanfaethlu Community Council No Response at time of writing report Cyfoeth Naturiol Cymru / Natural Resources Wales No Response at time of writing report Cynghorydd Jackie Lewis No Response at time of writing report Cynghorydd Llio Angharad Owen No Response at time of writing report Cynghorydd Llinos Medi Huws No Response at time of writing report

 Following the submission of amended plans the planning application was re-advertised and notification period expires on the 05/04/2023.
 A press advert was also issued which will expire on the 14/04/2023.
-At the time of writing this report two correspondence have been received by the Local Planning Authority in response to the latest publicity.
-The comments are summarised as follows:
+At the time of writing this report no correspondence have been received by the Local Planning Authority.